 - First aid

 - Illumination, and

-Learn to relax your mind ! – this will relax your body , and you will be able to benefit immensely from your experiences in the wilderness.
+This will relax your body , and you will gain more benefit from your experiences in the wilderness.